Pardon Us: Production

 After the release of MGM's hit The Big House with Chester Morris and Wallace Beery, producer Hal Roach decided to feature Laurel and Hardy in a short comedy spoofing the current prison drama.
 Roach felt that since his product was being released through MGM, he would be able to borrow existing sets used in The Big House to keep costs down.
 MGM studio head Louis B. Mayer agreed to the idea, provided that Laurel & Hardy would appear in a feature film for MGM in exchange.
 Roach declined Mayer's terms and hired set designer Frank Durlauf to build an exact replica of the needed prison sets.

 Pardon Us began production as The Rap in June 1930.
 To Roach's dismay, shooting went over schedule, with enough material for two prison-themed films.
 As a result, it was decided that The Rap be released as a full-length feature film, Laurel and Hardy's first as stars.
-Previewed in August 1930, the film ran 70 minutes, and was subject to lukewarm reviews, in which critics stated that the movie needed a bit of tightening.
-Stan Laurel, who was always involved in the editing of his films, suggested withdrawing Pardon Us, adding new scenes and deleting unnecessary ones.
-Leroy Shield's musical score was added (many songs already appearing in Our Gang and Laurel and Hardy short films), and the film was eventually released on August 15, 1931, a year after its first preview, with a new running time of 55 minutes.
+Previewed in August 1930 as Their First Mistake (later the title of a different Laurel & Hardy film), the film ran 70 minutes, and was subject to lukewarm reviews, in which critics stated that the movie needed tightening.
+Stan Laurel, who was always involved in the editing of his films, suggested withdrawing the feature and shooting new scenes while deleting unnecessary ones.
+The film was withheld for a year as it was reworked.

+Leroy Shield's musical score was added during post-production.
+With the film's year-long delay for revisions, many of the score selections written for the film were already appearing as underscore in Laurel and Hardy and Our Gang short films released in the interim.
+For example, "Good Old Days," the score composition written and used for the prison classroom scenes featuring Finlayson, was put into use as the Our Gang theme song.
+Pardon Us was eventually released by MGM on August 15, 1931, a year after its first preview, with a final running time of 55 minutes.

-June Marlowe (who was simultaneously appearing as schoolmarm Miss Crabtree in the Our Gang series) appears only briefly in the film despite her receiving billing after Laurel and Hardy.
+June Marlowe, who was simultaneously appearing as schoolmarm Miss Crabtree in the Our Gang series, appears only briefly in the film despite receiving third billing after Laurel and Hardy.
 An elaborate sequence was filmed, in which the convicts set the prison on fire as part of their escape plan, and the warden's daughter is seen screaming from her second-floor bedroom.
 Stan Laurel did not find this sequence satisfactory, and staged the much simpler ending involving the boys holding the convicts at bay with a machine gun.
 In the released version, June Marlowe does not appear in this scene at all, but the scene is intact in the Spanish version of Pardon Us.
 This version has an alternate ending with Stan looking at their prison mugshots, much to the disgust of Ollie who rips them up.
-Pardon Us was released in the UK under the title Jailbirds in a four-reel, featurette length.
+Pardon Us was released in the UK under the title Jailbirds as a four-reel (40 minute) featurette.